Practical Approaches to Quality Control in the Clinical Laboratory Certificate Program

 Bio-Rad Laboratories, El Paso, TX

-This program is sponsored by the AACC Management Sciences and Patient Safety Division, and is supported by Bio-Rad Laboratories.
+Developed in cooperation with the AACC Management Sciences and Patient Safety Division, and is supported by Bio-Rad Laboratories.

 Open Enrollment until December 31, 2014